 EASTERN STATES EXPOSITION offers a trophy to the Champion Overall Dairy Herdsman.
 The name of the recipient will be engraved upon the permanent Herdsman Plaque.
-The name of the contenders among the Ayrshire, Brown Swiss, Jersey, Holstein, Guernsey, Milking Shorthorn and Red & White Cattle breeds will be announced prior to their release.
-The winner will be announced the last day of the Fair.
+The name of the contenders among the Ayrshire, Brown Swiss, Jersey, Holstein, Guernsey,

-DAIRY
+DAIRY 81